-Liberal arts and sciences are defined as those college or university studies intended to provide general knowledge and to develop the general intellectual capacities (such as reason and judgment).
-Course work that is generally considered to be professional studies is not included.
+General education courses are defined as those college or university studies intended to provide general knowledge and to develop general intellectual capacities (such as reason and judgment).
+Professional studies courses (e.g., business) cannot be designated to fulfill the general education requirement because they are focused on skill development for specific purposes.
+Courses that might generally be considered interior design course work also do not fulfill the general education requirement.